Lines are harder to draw than they look like. But if you find yourself with varying line quality in your drawings, it’s time to fix that problem!

-If you’re interested, my Character Design course starts with some gesture drawing and I talk about it more over there.
+If you’re interested, my Figure Drawing Course starts with some gesture drawing and I talk about it more over there.
 So join me, add your own projects and if you have any doubt, I always try to get back at my students as fast as possible!

 This is a great exercise for you to loosen up your lines.

 You have to be quick and not focus on perfection.
 It’s not supposed to be perfect.
 You’re objective here is to be able to capture the movement and the main shapes.

 I highly recommend this exercise, if you need a boost of confidence in your lines!

 1. Loosen Up To Improve Your Line Quality